Death of bullied Utah girl draws anger over suicides, racism

 Davis School District spokesman Christopher Williams did not answer questions about the investigation, the employment status of Izzy’s teacher or about any direct accusations.
 He instead referred back to a Nov.
 12 statement in which the district pledged to do an outside investigation to review its “handling of critical issues, such as bullying, to provide a safe and welcoming environment for all.”

-The Justice Department investigation uncovered hundreds of documented uses of the N-word and other racial epithets over the last five years in the district.
+The Justice Department investigation uncovered hundreds of documented uses of the n-word and other racial epithets over the last five years in the district.
 The probe also found physical assaults, derogatory racial comments and harsher discipline for students of color.

 Black students throughout the district told investigators about people referring to them as monkeys or apes and saying that their skin was dirty or looked like feces.
-Students also made monkey noises at their Black peers, repeatedly referenced slavery and lynching and told Black students to “go pick cotton” and “you are my slave,” according to the department’s findings.
+Students also made monkey noises at their Black peers, repeatedly mentioned slavery and lynching and told Black students to “go pick cotton” and “you are my slave,” according to the department’s findings.

 The district has agreed to take several steps as part of a settlement agreement, including establishing a new department to handle complaints, offering more training and collecting data.